nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > * The order of parameters is fixed.

 #### Viewing help: `help`
-Displays the available commands<br>
+Displays the available commands.<br>
 Format: `help`

 > Help is also shown if you enter an incorrect command e.g. `abcd`

 #### Adding a task: `add`
-Adds a task to the task manager<br>
+Adds a task to the task manager.<br>
 Format: `add TASK i/INFORMATION d/DATE s/START_TIME e/END_TIME t/LEVEL_OF_URGENCY_TAG r/RECUR_TAG`

-> Date format: ?? (flexible but maybe include possible formats?)
+> Date format: YYYYMMDD<br>
-> Time format: 24 hour?
+> Time format: 24 hour<br>
-> Level of Urgency tag ranges from 1 to 5 (1-Very Low Urgency, 2-Low Urgency, 3-Neutral, 4-High Urgency, 5-Very High Urgency)
+> Level of Urgency tag ranges from 1 to 5 (1-Very Low Urgency, 2-Low Urgency, 3-Neutral, 4-High Urgency, 5-Very High Urgency)<br>
 > Recur Tag takes in 'Y' for Yes, 'N' for no to recur weekly

 Examples: